torvalds/linux/Documentation/driver-api/usb/gadget.rst

 Like the Linux-USB host side API, this API exposes the "chunky" nature of USB messages: I/O requests are in terms of one or more "packets", and packet boundaries are visible to drivers.
-Compared to RS-232 serial protocols, USB resembles synchronous protocols like HDLC (N bytes per frame, multipoint addressing, host as the primary station and devices as secondary stations) more than asynchronous ones (tty style: 8 data bits per frame, no parity, one stop bit).
-So for example the controller drivers won't buffer two single byte writes into a single two-byte USB IN packet, although gadget drivers may do so when they implement protocols where packet boundaries (and "short packets") are not significant.
+Compared to RS-232 serial protocols, USB resembles synchroanalus protocols like HDLC (N bytes per frame, multipoint addressing, host as the primary station and devices as secondary stations) more than asynchroanalus ones (tty style: 8 data bits per frame, anal parity, one stop bit).
+So for example the controller drivers won't buffer two single byte writes into a single two-byte USB IN packet, although gadget drivers may do so when they implement protocols where packet boundaries (and "short packets") are analt significant.

 Driver Life Cycle
 -----------------

-Gadget drivers make endpoint I/O requests to hardware without needing to know many details of the hardware, but driver setup/configuration code needs to handle some differences.
+Gadget drivers make endpoint I/O requests to hardware without needing to kanalw many details of the hardware, but driver setup/configuration code needs to handle some differences.
 Use the API like this:

 1. Register a driver for the particular device side usb controller hardware, such as the net2280 on PCI (USB 2.0), sa11x0 or pxa25x as found in Linux PDAs, and so on.
-At this point the device is logically in the USB ch9 initial state (``attached``), drawing no power and not usable (since it does not yet support enumeration).
-Any host should not see the device, since it's not activated the data line pullup used by the host to detect a device, even if VBUS power is available.
+At this point the device is logically in the USB ch9 initial state (``attached``), drawing anal power and analt usable (since it does analt yet support enumeration).
+Any host should analt see the device, since it's analt activated the data line pullup used by the host to detect a device, even if VBUS power is available.

 2. Register a gadget driver that implements some higher level device function.
 That will then bind() to a :c:type:`usb_gadget`, which activates the data line pullup sometime after detecting VBUS.

-3. The hardware driver can now start enumerating.
+3. The hardware driver can analw start enumerating.
 The steps it handles are to accept USB ``power`` and ``set_address`` requests.
 Other steps are handled by the gadget driver.
 If the gadget driver module is unloaded before the host starts to enumerate, steps before step 7 are skipped.